binnev/pygame_sandbox/platformer/README.md

 # http://programarcadegames.com/index.php?chapter=introduction_to_sprites
 # plan
-## collisions
-So far it seems like pygame can only do collisions between rectangles.
-This will not cover everything I need.
-I want to have objects creating collections of hit/hurtboxes and detect collisions between all of these.

-- [ ] Can I get pygame to detect collisions with anything other than rectangles?
-Perhaps masks?
-- [ ] Get hitboxes working using just pygame's `Rect` class.
-- [ ] Look into `draw.polygon()`
-- [ ] Can I approximate the hit/hurtboxes I want using only pygame `Rect` classes?
-- [ ] Can I program my own hitboxes using [shapely](https://shapely.readthedocs.io/en/latest/manual.html)?
-And can I plot those arbitrary polygons to the screen?
-"""
-Try shapely:
-For intersections of hitboxes, hurtboxes, etc
-"""

 ## drawing objects to screen
 Sprite groups have a convenient built in `.draw()` method.
 However, this method simply blits the sprite objects' `sprite.image` attribute to the screen using the position of `sprite.rect`.